ktravaglini/BIOC281/Classes/2/Tutorial 2 Instructions.md

 ```

 #### Let's now use the reads that were cleaned up using skewer for one of the samples and do trancriptome based mapping using kallisto
-Run this in a separate terminal with the single cell environment turned on as soon as you see a reads folder appear in ~/BIOC281/Classes/2/ that contains male-trimmed-pair1.fastq.gz and male-trimmed-pair2.fastq.gz
+Run this in a separate terminal with the "singlecell" environment turned on as soon as you see a reads folder appear in ~/BIOC281/Classes/2/ that contains male-trimmed-pair1.fastq.gz and male-trimmed-pair2.fastq.gz
 ```bash
 cd ~/BIOC281/Classes/2/
 mkdir kallistoResults && cd kallistoResults